Klosmi/WP-dev/WPDevNotes.md

 <br>

-__content width__ refers to the width of the main content area, while __wide width__ refers to the maximum width of wider elements on your website.
+__content width__ refers to the width of the main content area, while __wide width__ refers to the maximum width of wider elements on our website.

 We can provide layout settings by using the `"layout"` object in the `"settings"`.
   - `"contentSize"` property configures the __default width for all blocks.__